Samuel-Stjernstrom-Gimse/kegl/README.md

-# Kegl - Lightweight Vanilla JavaScript Framework
+# Kegl.js - Lightweight Vanilla JavaScript Framework

-Welcome to **Kegl** - the world's first framework! designed to keep things as simple as possible.
+Welcome to **Kegl.js** - the world's first JavaScript framework! designed to keep things as simple as possible.
 No compilers, no transpilers, and no headache.
 Just pure Vanilla JavaScript and a sprinkle of Kegl magic for building reactive, component-driven web applications.
 Perfect for those who like to stay in control, mix and match, or even throw in a little jQuery if you’re feeling nostalgic.

 ---